 Compass Collective is delighted to support 'Voice Notes’, an international creative writing and sound arts project led by Nottingham Trent University.
-Alongside poet Sarah Jackson and sound artist Hardi Kurda, Compass is running a series of creative workshops with displaced communities in Nottingham and Slemani in the Kurdistan Region of Iraq.
+Alongside poet Sarah Jackson and sound artist Hardi Kurda, Compass is running a series of creative workshops with displaced communities in Nottingham and Sulaymaniyah in the Kurdistan Region of Iraq.

-'Voice Notes’ is an international creative writing and sound arts project, working with displaced communities in Slemani in the Kurdistan Region of Iraq and Nottingham.
+'Voice Notes’ is an international creative writing and sound arts project, working with displaced communities in Sulaymaniyah in the Kurdistan Region of Iraq and Nottingham.
 Working with young people across cultural and national borders, 'Voice Notes' explores the changing ways that we use the telephone.

 The project ‘Voice Notes’ is funded by the Arts & Humanities Research Council.